jsa-aerial/js-local-bam/README.md

 Parses out the header and references, adds attributes 'head' and 'refs' respectively to the BAM reader for them, and computes a reference name to reference index map (hash map) and places this on attribute 'refhash'.
-Finally, calls cb with the header and refs: cb(head, refs).
+Finally, calls `cb` with the header and refs:
+`cb(head, refs)`.

+---
 ```javascript
 readBinaryBAM.prototype.refName2Index = function(name)
 ```
-Converts a reference name to its bam index.
+Converts a reference `name` to its bam index.
 References in bam processing always need to be by their index.
 Requires that bamFront has run.

+---
 ```javascript
 readBinaryBAM.prototype.refsWithReads = function(cb, runfront)
 ```
 Return the set of references that have reads in this bam.
-Requires that bamFront has run or if RUNFRONT is true, will implicitly run bamFront.
-If runfront is not true and bamFront has not yet run, calls CB with undefined.
+Requires that bamFront has run or if `runfront` is true, will implicitly run `bamFront`.
+If `runfront` is not true and `bamFront` has not yet run, calls `cb` with undefined.

 Returns a `[[ref-bin-info, ref-name-info]...]`